 Great Wheel Spinning

 Are you interested in learning to spin on a Great Wheel/Wool Wheel/Walking Wheel?
 Classes will be arranged at a mutually convenient time when there are 3 interested students.
-Please email or call to put your name on the list.
+Please email to put your name on the list.

 Prerequisite: Students must already know how to spin.
 Being able to bring your own great wheel is preferred, but arrangements may be made to rent one.